 One of the most classic Walt Disney World rides, the Pirates of the Caribbean may be a bit frightening for younger kids.
 You’ll board a large boat, and sail through some of the most iconic scenes of any ride.
 There is a scene with a cannon fight, with some scary, loud noises.

 Adults, teens, and tweens probably won’t be scared at all, but younger kids may be.
 While the actual ride isn’t scary, it would be the scenes that would be the most frightening.

-When it’s hot outside, Splash Mountain can be the most refreshing ride at the parks (along with Kali River Rapids in Animal Kingdom).
+When it’s hot outside, Splash Mountain can be the most refreshing ride at the parks (along with the Kali River Rapids ride in Animal Kingdom).
 But is it scary?
 The actual theme of the ride, along with the fun songs you’ll hear and the audio animatronics you’ll see, are so much fun and upbeat.

 There is a big drop at the end of the ride, like traditional flume rides at other theme parks and amusement parks.
 So, some kids may be a bit scared by that.
 Otherwise, the ride is fun and a great way to cool down in the Florida heat.

 After the Barnstormer, I think Big Thunder Mountain Railroad is a good introductory roller coaster for kids.
 The mine theme isn’t too scary, and the roller coaster doesn’t have any crazy drops (although it is still lots of fun).